RAG vs Context Engineering: Insights and Limitations

 4. Errors Are Costly and Consequences Are Irreversible

 This is the most important condition.
 When incorrect answers carry legal, financial, or safety consequences, RAG’s tendency to produce “well-grounded-looking but wrong” answers becomes actively dangerous.
-In these contexts, the right design choice is human-in-the-loop validation, hard confidence thresholds that trigger escalation, and explicit “I don’t know” responses rather than plausible fabrication.
+In these contexts, the right design choice is human-in-the-loop validation, hard confidence thresholds that trigger escalation, and explicit “I don’t know” responses when evidence is thin, instead of stitching a plausible story from weak retrieval.

 Saying “the system should not answer this question” is a legitimate and often courageous design decision.
 It requires pushing back against stakeholders who want full automation and accepting that some problems need a human in the loop regardless of how capable the model appears.